Fresh Start programme: Implementation

-The first three Fresh Start schools reopened in September 1998, the first of which being Blakelaw Comprehensive which reopened as Firfield Community School.
+The first three Fresh Start schools reopened in September 1998, the first of which was Blakelaw Comprehensive which reopened as Firfield Community School.
 The government invested £1.5 million into the school and appointed new leadership.
 More schools received a fresh start the next year, including George Orwell School which reopened as Arts and Media School, Islington.
 The school's new headteacher Torsten Friedag earned an exceptional salary of £70,000 and was named Britain's first "super head".
 Super heads became a feature of the Fresh Start programme.

 After the resignation of three Fresh Start super heads in March 2000, Education Secretary David Blunkett began contemplating changes to the programme.
 Scepticism around the programme began to grow after the third super head was found to have resigned because of a failed attempt to hide a critical letter from her school.
 The letter criticised the school's expulsion and truancy rates and bad behaviour and morale.
 Blunkett warned that "the alternative to Fresh Start is closure."
 At the same time, he announced the city academies programme.
 The programme would improve failing schools in inner cities and was originally seen as an extension of Fresh Start, being introduced as a "radical relaunch" of the programme.
 City academies were supported by Torsten Friedag, one of the Fresh Start super heads who resigned.
 City academies were later renamed as academies and became independent from Fresh Start.

 In April and June 2000 two Fresh Start schools, including Firfield Community School, began failing.
 Firfield had experienced a deficit of £200,000 due to low student numbers and had suffered from a loss of reputation and morale after a Channel 4 documentary exposed failures within the school.
 Plans for Firfield's closure were announced by Newcastle City Council and a consultation process with parents began.
 The council also considered merging the school with another nearby.
 Over £2.5 million was invested into Firfield in what became an "embarrassment" for David Blunkett.
 It was later revealed that only two out of 16 Fresh Start schools had improved.
 The Conservative Party and its shadow education secretary Theresa May criticised the programme as failing.
 Blunkett admitted to dissatisfaction with some headteacher appointments in the programme and directed the Department for Education and Employment to take further control of the programme, introducing a two-year grant of £400,000 to its schools as a result.

 By December 2000 the fourth super head had resigned and another Fresh Start school was set for closure.
 David Blunkett and his schools minister Estelle Morris began disfavouring the programme; Morris began pushing local authorities to close failing schools instead of giving them a fresh start and Blunkett began restricting the programme's extent.
 Fresh starts have thereafter been reserved for situations where "closure is not an option" and improvements are likely to be made.